GokcumenLab/glabBits/gnomad/README.md

 ### GnomAD Download

-`gnomad_merger.py` is used for retrieving data from gnomAD database.
+GnomAD merger is used for retrieving data from gnomAD database.
 The script searches all the listed genes and returns a merged CSV file that contains interested columns in it.
-This script uses `https://gnomad.broadinstitute.org/api`.
+This script uses https://gnomad.broadinstitute.org/api backend API

 A biref description is avaialble at `gnomAD.pdf`.